contao/docs/docs/manual/article-management/content-elements/miscellaneous.en.md

 {{< version "5.3" >}}

 If you select one of these element types, you create a nested content element.
-In the past, you had to create a wrapper start and a wrapper end and the content was then placed inside.
+In the past, you had to create a wrapper start and a wrapper stop and the content was then placed inside.

 ![The time before the nested elements]({{% asset "images/manual/article-management/en/the-time-before-the-nested-elements.png" %}}?classes=shadow)